Repairs and improvements if you're an agricultural tenant

 electrical equipment, including generators, fixed motors and wiring systems

-All your fixed equipment should be listed in your lease or the record of holding.
+All your fixed equipment should be listed in your lease agreement or the record of holding.

 Your repair responsibilities as a tenant farmer